 Why did PJBE only have one horn?
 There is a great book called Odyssey of the PJBE by Donna McDonald (Editions BIM) that chronicles this in more detail.
 Philip started his group as a tower music brass group of 2 trumpets and 3 trombones.
 A little later, on a trip to the US he heard New York Brass Quintet with a tuba (Harvey Phillips) and was hooked.
 He started a separate group of 211.01, using my personal tuba hero John Fletcher.
 He later found occasion to combine the forces of the 2 quintets and...414.01.

 PJBE was usually chamber music and that was our other big goal from the outset with Boulder Brass - a large group that could still play chamber music but could also pin your ears back.
 4 horns makes the chamber music part a little more difficult, especially since great horn players are rare (comparatively speaking) and in high demand for other engagements.
 Plus you can do a lot with voicing 2 horns by writing notes on reinforcing partials (octaves, for example).
-Most early classical orchestral music is only 4 horns so you have enough note coverage on the natural horns - this is where high horn / low horn got started).
+Most early classical orchestral music is 4 horns only so a composer had enough note coverage on the natural horns - this is where high horn / low horn got started.

 This is also why I like the euphonium in the group.
 It plays many roles - tenor tuba, 4th horn, solo tenor voice, 2nd or 3rd trombone sound, bass voice of a high conical choir, etc.

 Most of my charts have a flugelhorn part - another tactic borrowed from brass band music.
-Flugel can be 1st horn, top voice on a trombone choir, rounder bottom voice of a trumpet choir, lovely alto solo voice, and so on.
+A flugelhorn can be 1st horn, top voice on a trombone choir, rounder bottom voice of a trumpet choir, lovely alto solo voice, and so on.